-A retrospective can lead to change in a number of ways.
-This in-depth article covers most of them and gives you a great resource to spur your own thinking about how to apply the lessons learned and reinforce what your team did well.
+- A retrospective can lead to change in a number of ways.
+This in-depth article covers some of the major ones, and will spur your own thinking about how to apply the lessons learned and reinforce what your team did well.

-Applying what you’ve learned from retrospectives can take a shift in your company’s approach to culture.
+- Applying what you’ve learned from retrospectives might require a shift in your company’s approach to culture.
 This article covers 10 steps which can help make that happen for your team.

-When you’re getting feedback from your team about what your project succeeded and failed at, it’s easy to lose track of the fact that everyone wants the best for the company as a whole.
+- When you’re getting feedback from your team about where your project succeeded and failed, it’s easy to lose track of the fact that everyone wants the best for the company as a whole.
 Here’s our article about how to take constructive criticism well. https://unito.io/blog/how-to-take-constructive-criticism-well-and-why-leaders-should-embrace-it/

 - When you have a very large team, or a distributed team, you need to find alternative ways to run a retrospective.
-This article tackles how to hold retrospective games at scale to find trends in data to help identify easy wins to make improvements in a teams’ organizational efficiency.
+This article tackles how to hold retrospective games at scale, and find trends in data to help identify easy wins and make improvements in a teams’ organizational efficiency.

 - Conducting retrospectives at the sprint or team level is pretty common.
 When’s the last time you conducted an organizational-level retrospective?
 What do you think your company might learn if they conducted one?
 Less.works talks about how to organize and conduct retrospectives of all kinds and put them into an organizational improvement backlog.

-Another example of a pretty big retrospective (65 people), this one shows you how Spotify conducted their retro in a step by step basis and includes thoughts for improvement and next steps in both the company and in the process of this retrospective.
+- Another example of a pretty big retrospective (with 65 participants), this case study shows you how Spotify conducted their retro step-by-step.
+It includes thoughts for improvement and next steps for the company and for their retrospective process.
 Getting this kind of report on a big, successful company’s development process can help you understand what to expect and how to conduct your own, regardless of the size.

-- When your project is finished, if you’ve created a product or a service that someone will use, it’s handy to measure their satisfaction with it.
-Here’s a detailed look at how to construct a user survey to ask people a number of questions and find out what it is that they like and dislike about it.
-This is key to see if you delivered what you wanted to when set out on your new project.
+- When your project is finished, you should always be measuring customer satisfaction.
+Here’s a detailed look at how to construct a user survey to ask people a number of questions and find out what it is that they like and dislike about your offering.

-- An in-depth article about how to conduct user research surveys to see what needs addressing in a product or project.
-In-depth and detailed, it gives you all information to need to run surveys on your user base when you’ve wrapped up a project. https://growandconvert.com/marketing/conduct-user-research-learnings/
+- An in-depth article about how to conduct user research surveys to see what needs work.
+In-depth and detailed, it gives you all the information to need to run surveys on your user base when you’ve wrapped up a project. https://growandconvert.com/marketing/conduct-user-research-learnings/

-- After a project is finished, after the team retrospective, after all of the study and decisions about what to do differently next time, it’s time to conduct a personal retrospective and see what you think you could have done better yourself.
+- After a project is finished, after the team retrospective, after all of the discussions and decisions about what to do differently next time have wrapped up, it’s time to conduct a personal retrospective and see what you think you could have done better yourself.
 Here’s how to conduct a simple personal retro and get the most out of a period of personal reflection.

 - Congrats!
 Your project is done — or is it?
-A common practice in Agile teams is to declare a “Definition of Done” to make it clear when something is finished vs. when someone has finshed with their part of it.
-While this is often used in development practices, you can apply this same thinking to nearly any team: recruiting is not ‘done’ until the new hire has onboarded; a sales project is not ‘done’ until the money has been deposite into the bank, and so on.
-This article helps you reach a good definition of done for your project.
+A common practice in Agile teams is to declare a “Definition of Done” to make it clear when something is finished vs. when someone has finished with their part of it.
+While this is often used in development practices, you can apply this same thinking to nearly any team: recruiting is not ‘done’ until the new hire has onboarded; a sales project is not ‘done’ until the money has been deposites into the bank; and so on.
+This article will help you define your “done.”

-Defining “done” in scrum teams is a crucial piece of implied work for every task in your project.
-Here’s another example of how you can create a collaborative definition of done with your team so you can all agree on when a task is finished and people are ready to move onto the next one.
+- Here’s another example of how you can create a collaborative definition of “done” with your team, so you can all agree on when a task is finished and move onto the next one.